joaquimsantos1978/bionomia-bulk-prepare/README.md

 After downloading the csv file for bulk attribution from Bionomia, open it with MS Excel.
 Select Automate > [script_name] > Run.
 The script will modify the spreadseet.
 Write on A2 the agentName string you want to match (part of the name of the agent).
 Press enter.
-THe column D (action) will be filled in with the values according to matches (recorded/ identified/ recorded,identified).
+The column D (action) will be filled in with the values according to matches (recorded/ identified/ recorded,identified).
 You should then check each line, as you normally do, and correct/delete the values if it is the case.
+You can use the filters on columns (country, kingdom, etc.).
 Save the csv and submit it to Bionomia as you normally do.

 # Screenshots